Bustinout/DPS-Quest/readme.txt

 Important:
 Currently, only the Exiled (Faction) Blademaster (Class) is implemented.
 So please select that when creating a character.
+You gain skills up to level 5.
+The Ability on the top left of the action bars is an easy way to one-shot enemies for testing.

 Features:
 Real time combat system